Engee documentation

 The following temporal logic operators are available in Engee:

-• at - triggers at a specific step.
-For example, at(10, tick) will be true at the step when the associated state has a group of during statements executed for the tenth time (starting the count at one);
+• at — it is triggered at a specific step.
+For example, at(10, tick) will be true in the step when the associated state has a group of during statements executed for the tenth time (starting counting from one);

-• before - remains true until a certain point in time or number of state machine clock cycles is reached.
-For example, before(3, sec) is triggered until 3 seconds have passed since the associated state was activated;
+• before — remains true until a certain point in time or the number of clock cycles of the state machine is reached.
+For example, before(3, sec) is triggered until 3 seconds have passed since the activation of the associated state;

-• duration - is the analogue of the count operator, but instead of the number of steps, it returns the time for which the specified logical expression remains true.
-For example, the command on after(10, sec): y = duration(true, sec) will assign values to the variable y that become greater than 10 if the state remains active 10 seconds after activation;
+• duration is an analog of the count operator, but instead of the number of steps, it returns the time during which the specified boolean expression remains true.
+For example, the command on after(10, sec): y = duration(true, sec)`will assign values to the variable `y that become greater than 10 if the state remains active after 10 seconds after activation;

-• every - triggers after the given number of state machine steps, as long as the associated state remains active.
-For example, if the associated state is active for 10 steps, on every(3, tick): y += 1 will increment the variable y by one three times consecutively.
+• every — is triggered after a set number of steps of the state machine, while the associated state remains active.
+For example, if the associated state is active for 10 steps, then on every(3, tick): y += 1 will increment the variable y by one three times consecutively.

-• temporalCount. - is a counter that helps keep track of how many steps the state machine has completed or how much time has passed while the state remained active.
+• temporalCount is a counter that helps you keep track of how many steps the state machine has completed or how much time has passed while the state remained active.
 For example, calling temporalCount(tick) will show how many steps the state machine has been in this state.
-And usage of temporalCount(sec) will return how many seconds have passed since this state was activated.
+And using temporalCount(sec) will return how many seconds have passed since this state was activated.

 after

 after is an operator that implements temporal logic on transitions.
-It has two variants of call:
+It has two call options:

 Syntax Description Example

-tick - the clock of the finite automaton.
+`tick' — the clock cycle of the state machine.

 Returns true if the associated state remains active for at least n clock cycles since its activation.
-Otherwise returns false.
+Otherwise, it returns `false'.

 after(3,tick)[x>3]

-Exits the current state when the block has been activated at least three times since the state became active, provided that x > 3.
+Exit from the current state when the block has been activated at least three times since the state became active, provided that `x > 3'.

-n is a positive real number or the result of evaluating the expression.
+n is a positive real number or the result of calculating an expression.

-Returns true if at least n time units have elapsed since the current state became active.
-Otherwise returns false.
+Returns true if at least n time units have passed since the current state became active.
+Otherwise, it returns `false'.

 [after(1,tick) || x > 5]